 Theresa Sullivan received her BS in Nursing Education from the University of Minnesota in 1947.
 She worked in the University Hospital as a nurse until her marriage to Dr. Albert Sullivan, who was a faculty member in the Department of Surgery at the University of Minnesota from the early 1950s and served as associate dean of student affairs at the Medical School from the 1960s.

 Robert Ulstrom received his BS in 1943 and his MD in 1946 from the University of Minnesota.
 He completed his internship and residency in pediatrics at Strong Memorial Hospital in Rochester, New York.
-He was a faculty member in the University of Minnesota Medical School's Department of pediatrics from 1950-1953, 1956-1964, and from 1966 until his retirement in 1990.
-In those intervening years, McCollister was a faculty member and later chair of UCLA's Department of Pediatrics.
-Between 1966 and 1970, McCollister served as associate dean of the University of Minnesota's Medical School.
+He was a faculty member in the University of Minnesota Medical School's Department of Pediatrics from 1950-1953, 1956-1964, and from 1966 until his retirement in 1990.
+In those intervening years, Ulstrom was a faculty member and later chair of UCLA's Department of Pediatrics.
+Between 1966 and 1970, Ulstrom served as associate dean of the University of Minnesota's Medical School.

 Vernon Weckwerth completed his undergraduate and graduate work at the University of Minnesota.
 He earned his B.S. in 1954 in Mathematics and Education while in the Air Force ROTC.
 He earned his M.S. in 1956 in Biostatistics and Mathematics, and his Ph.D. in 1963 in Biostatistics and Public Health.
 While working on his Ph.D., from 1958 to 1959, Weckwerth taught Biostatistics in the School of Public Health and also worked in Chicago as the head of the Department of Research and Statistics of the AHA and as Assistant Director of Hospital Research and the Educational Trust.
 Weckwerth returned to the University of Minnesota as a summer program administrator and lecturer.
 Because of his experiences in Chicago, he became a professor of hospital administration in the School of Public Health in 1964.
 During his tenure, he began the Independent Study Program, tailored as an executive training program particularly for rural administrators.
 In that same year, Weckwerth became a coordinator for the Office of Continuing Hospital and Health Care Education.
 In 1969, he also became a professor in the Department of Family Practice, which he launched.
 He formally retired in 2009, but continues to do work with the University.